 - Use this capability to accelerate delivery of the first AI initiatives while making all data and AI technology assets reusable for subsequent initiatives

 This is where C3.ai shines.
-We believe – and our Fortune 500 banking customers agree – that the next-generation AI software stack in the C3 AI Suite provides an enormous opportunity for banks to reap the long-term benefits of AI agility while demonstrating rapid, near-term value from the start.
+We believe – and our Fortune 500 banking customers agree – that the next-generation AI software stack in the C3 AI Platform provides an enormous opportunity for banks to reap the long-term benefits of AI agility while demonstrating rapid, near-term value from the start.

 Banking’s Road to Success in AI

 So how are successful banks addressing these challenges today?
 At C3.ai, we’ve engaged with many banks at every stage of the digital transformation journey.
 Many have engaged C3.ai after trying and failing to use in-house tools to deploy a first AI application to production.
 Others have come to us after building a first use case before realizing that their current approach is not sufficient to enable truly rapid AI development and deployment.
-Some, using the C3 AI Suite, have successfully built and deployed their first set of transformational AI applications and are assessing a long queue of future AI use cases for development.
+Some, using the C3 AI Platform, have successfully built and deployed their first set of transformational AI applications and are assessing a long queue of future AI use cases for development.
 These latter banks are charging confidently ahead with an ambitious roadmap of AI initiatives.

 Over the next decade AI will transform every major banking function.
 For breakout banks – those that successfully navigate AI development complexity, carefully prioritize an AI roadmap, and successfully develop agile AI capabilities – this will be a decade of extraordinary opportunity.